Sitemap

 Understanding the Three-Group SIR Step by Step

-16 minute read
+21 minute read

 Published:

 In our upcoming paper, “Measuring and Modeling the Impact of Partisan Differences in Health Behaviors on COVID-19 Dynamics,” we use a three-group Susceptible-Infected-Recovered model to highlight the importance of incorporating partisan differences into models of disease transmission.
-In this blog post, I want to fully explain what is happening in the background for readers who may be interested in utlizing it themselves.
+In this blog post, I want to fully explain what is happening in the background for readers who may be interested in utilizing it themselves.
 For those users, we also built an R shiny app (soon to be published as well).
 The link to the shiny app will be: here.

 Field Data Collection in Puerto Rico